RolandoMagico/TortoiseSVN_Build/README.md

 - Perl
 - Wix 3.10

 The following tools must be installed manually:
 - 7zip
 - SVN command line client
 - Java development kit

+To start the build, run build.bat of the package in the Developer Command Prompt of Visual Studio.

 ### Building Tortoise SVN
 * Visual Studio 2019 (e.g. Community Edition) including MFC and ATL build tools must be installed